jumezurike/AfaPrincipleSixteen/README.md

 Question: How did they know that the lungs has something to do with crying?
 This is not an isolated case as you can see it all through the Kwa languages.
 The point is that once the inflection points of the language, the root meaning, accentuation, and the various phonetics are studied and noted as a part of NLP class of LLM.
 It will be very easy for AI to give meaning to the modern english words by affixing the local words; create new words within the context of the original ancient languages.
 These are still pure and divine in the context of AFA.

 #Conclusion
-In the pursuit of technological advancements, the renaissance of linguistic diversity holds the promise of a more inclusive and culturally aware future.
-The study of Borno-Kwa languages, intertwined with the principles of AFA (Predictive Oracle), offers a unique opportunity to bridge the gap between ancient wisdom and cutting-edge technologies.
-As we delve deeper into the linguistic roots, we unearth a treasure trove of knowledge waiting to be integrated into the ever-evolving realm of AI and NLP, ultimately enriching our understanding of language and culture.
+In the pursuit of technological advancements, the renaissance of linguistic diversity holds the promise of a more inclusive, responsible, and culturally aware future.- Although language is not the only way to communicate realities.
+The study of Congo-Kwa languages, intertwined with the principles of AFA (Predictive Oracle), offers a unique opportunity to bridge the gap between ancient wisdom and the current realities to build cutting-edge AI technologies that will impact humanity with accessibility to AI: This will leapfrog many dormant ecomomies of the world.
+As we delve deeper into the linguistic roots, we will unearth a treasure trove of knowledge waiting to be integrated into the ever-evolving realm of LLM (NLP) and AI, ultimately enriching our understanding of language and culture as the physical manifestation of the human operation system (agwu).
+The issue of existentiality could be carefully analyzed and could be seen to belong to the set of everything in the cosmos.
+The existence of aliens does not threaten the existence of humans.
+Does it?
+As we approach artificial general intelligence mankind will also become powerfully intelligent: Since it is still a handful of mankind and humans that built the AGI or the advanced stage of AI for the good of all.